Transistor (311 album)

-Transistor is the fourth studio album by American rock band 311, released on August 5, 1997 by Capricorn Records.
+Transistor is the fourth studio album by American rock band 311, released on August 5, 1997, by Capricorn Records.
 The album saw a change in musical style as fewer songs feature rapping in comparison to the band's previous albums.
+Intended as a double album, 311 opted to release the album on a single CD in order to make it more affordable to their fans.

-Upon its release, Transistor received negative reviews from critics, who felt it was overlong and self-indulgent.
+Upon its release, Transistor received largely mixed reviews from critics, who felt it was overlong and self-indulgent.
 Retrospectively, however, the album has been more positively received, and was certified platinum by the RIAA.

 Music

-Clocking in at 67:59 and with twenty-one tracks (or twenty-three, counting both hidden tracks), Transistor is 311's longest album and, until their 2017 album Mosaic, was their only album to contain more than sixteen tracks.
-Transistor was originally intended to be a double album, but all songs were instead placed onto one disc.
+Transistor is 67:59 in length, with twenty-one music tracks; it was originally intended to be a double album, but all songs were instead placed onto one disc.
+In a 1997 interview with Billboard, drummer Chad Sexton said that the band had recorded 29 songs for the album, but decided to cut the album's songs down to 21 to fit on a single CD instead of two (the vinyl release still featured two LPs) in order to make the release affordable to their fans.
+As 311 were only contracted for 11 songs, meaning they would not be paid for including any more songs, the band effectively gave away 10 of the album's songs for free.
 Nick Hexum admitted that doing too many songs in not enough time for Transistor was a mistake.

 While still utilizing their alternative rock sound in many songs, Transistor saw 311 moving away from their hip hop-influenced sound of their previous albums for more of a reggae-influenced sound, as shown in songs such as "Prisoner", "Inner Light Spectrum", "Running", "Rub a Dub", and "Stealing Happy Hours".
 Although, their rap rock style is still present in some songs, such as "Galaxy", "No Control", "Tune In", "Starshines", and "Borders".
 Transistor also contains elements of dub, space rock and stoner rock.